A STRUGGLE AGAINST COLONIAL OPPRESSION

 The village of Polemi, in the district of Paphos, has a recent history that includes a little-known, yet uncomfortable reality.
 Situated on the foothills of the Troodos Mountains, this otherwise unassuming village is the location of what remains of the ‘Polemi Concentration Camp’.
-The British authorities of the time used the camp to detain several Cypriot political activists during the 1950’s.
-This has formed an integral, yet tragic chapter in the history of Cyprus.
+This poignant reminder of the past helps to form an integral yet tragic chapter in the history of Cyprus.
+Strategically chosen, the camp’s remote location isolated detainees from the broader population on the island in the latter part of the 1950’s.
+Ironically, however, this particular camp’s isolation had the opposite effect.
+The Polemi Concentration Camp would go on to become emblematic of the broader struggle against colonial oppression.

 A HISTORIC LEGACY

-The camp’s legacy, in many ways, encapsulates the complexities of the island’s socio-political landscape during the mid-20th century.
-Its origins trace back to the tumultuous period on the island following World War II.
-The Greek Cypriot community after the war became increasingly vocal in its demands for ‘Enosis’, meaning union with Greece.
-This led to British authorities adopting repressive measures against those advocating for this cause.
-These measures included the use of concentration camps, as a tool to suppress the growing nationalistic fervour amongst Greek Cypriots.
-The Polemi camp detained up to 400 or so Cypriot EOKA sympathisers at any one time.
+The British authorities of the time used the Polemi Concentration Camp to detain several Cypriot political activists during the 1950’s.
+As a result, the camp’s legacy in many ways encapsulates the complexities of the island’s socio-political landscape during the mid-20th century.
+The camp’s origins trace back to the tumultuous period on the island following World War II.
+After the war, the Greek Cypriot community became increasingly vocal in its demands for ‘Enosis’.
+This movement was a precursor to a union with Greece, which went against British interests at the time.
+This led British authorities to adopt repressive measures against those advocating for this cause.
+Some of these measures employed included the use of several concentration camps across the island.
+These camps were to be used as a tool to suppress the growing nationalistic fervour amongst Greek Cypriots.
+The Polemi camp, as a result, would detain up to 400 or so Cypriot EOKA sympathisers at any one time.

-Opened in 1956, the camp was one of several established by the British in various locations across Cyprus after island-wide violence had erupted.
-EOKA, also known as the Greek Cypriot Nationalist Organisation, had formed groups of resistance against British authority all over the island.
-The camp primarily housed suspected members of EOKA along with other political prisoners, including peaceful activists.
-Strategically chosen, the camp’s remote location isolated detainees from the broader population on the island.
-Ironically, however, the camp’s isolation had the opposite effect, and the Polemi Concentration Camp became emblematic of the broader struggle against colonial oppression.
-As the nationalist movement in Cyprus gained momentum, the detainees despite their suffering, often emerged as symbols of the resistance.
-This eventually inspired further activism and mobilisation within the Greek Cypriot community.
-The plight of the camp’s detainees also galvanised the greater public opinion against British colonial rule.
+Opened in 1956, the camp was one of several established by the British in various locations across Cyprus.
+This came after island-wide violence had erupted after EOKA, also known as the Greek Cypriot Nationalist Organisation, had formed groups of resistance that began to take aggressive action, which were firmly aimed at British colonial authority.
+The Polemi Concentration Camp would primarily house suspected members of EOKA, along with other political prisoners, who also included peaceful activists.
+The plight of the Polemi Concentration Camp’s detainees, in particular, would eventually galvanise the greater public opinion against British colonial rule.
+It is thought that the nationalist movement in Cyprus gained momentum because of this, and the detainees, despite their suffering, would often emerge as symbols of the resistance.
+This inspired further activism and mobilisation within the Greek Cypriot community.

 AN ATTEMPT TO CONTROL DISSENT